 Introducing a small but powerful PeopleSoft bolt-on that makes web services very easy.
 If you have a SQL statement, you can turn that into a web service in PeopleSoft in a few minutes.Read More & Purchase

 Are you a software vendor or application developer that is trying to understand or form a strategy on how to integrate with PeopleSoft?
-This section is going to give you a 10,000-foot picture of the different ways to integrate with PeopleSoft.
+This section is going to give you a 10,000-foot picture of the how to think about integrating with PeopleSoft.
 This book is written for the PeopleSoft “Integration Broker.”
 Therefore, we will favor the web service method in this section.

 There are two integration “directions”: